umang299/document-gpt/README.md

 ## Configuration
-Create a file named .env in the project directory.

-Open the .env file and add the following configuration information:
+Open the config.yaml file and add the following configuration information:

-    OPENAI_API_KEY=your_openai_api_key
+    OPENAI_API_KEY: "your_api_key"

-Replace your_openai_api_key with your actual OpenAI API key.
+Replace your_api_key with your actual OpenAI API key.

 ## Usage
 Run the chroma database from the termial using the following command:<br>